Eximchain/terraform-aws-quorum-cluster/README.md

 $ /opt/quorum/bin/private-transaction-test-sender.sh $RECIPIENT_PUB_KEY
 ```

-The geth console will be attached.
+The exim console will be attached.
 Wait for output indicating the contract was mined, which should appear as follows:

 ```javascript
 > Contract mined!
 Address: 0x74d977a43deaac2281b6f3d489719f6d2e4aae74